FluuxIO/XMPP/README.md

 10.12, using SwiftNIO.
 On Linux, we use BSD Socket with SwiftNIO, so it should work quite broadly, as long as you have Swift 4.2 installed.

-*Note*: This library is under development and not yet ready for production.
+*Note*: This library is under very active development and not yet ready for production.

 ## Building Fluux XMPP library